Rino Rappuoli

-Rino Rappuoli is head of vaccine research and development (R&D) at GlaxoSmithKline (GSK) Vaccines.
-Previously, he has served as visiting scientist at Rockefeller University and Harvard Medical School and held roles at Sclavo, Vaccine Research and CSO, Chiron Corporation, and Novartis Vaccines.
+Rino Rappuoli ForMemRS (born 4 August 1952) is an Italian immunologist.
+He is currently the Scientific Director of the Fondazione Biotecnopolo di Siena.
+Previously, he served as Chief Scientist and Head of External R&D at GlaxoSmithKline (GSK) Vaccines, visiting scientist at Rockefeller University and Harvard Medical School, and held senior roles at Sclavo, Chiron Corporation, and Novartis Vaccines.

 Education

 Rappuoli earned his doctoral and bachelor's degrees in biological sciences at the University of Siena.

 Career and research

 He is known globally for his work in vaccines and immunology.
 He co-founded the field of cellular microbiology, a discipline combining cell biology and microbiology, and pioneered the genomic approach to vaccine development known as reverse vaccinology, a subsection of reverse pharmacology.

-Rappuoli led Chiron Corporation's development of adjuvanted influenza vaccines, MENJUGATE(R) conjugate vaccine against meningococcal-C disease and the first recombinant bacterial vaccine against pertussis.
-Currently, Rappuoli is actively involved in the research and development of further vaccines against meningococcal disease and avian and pandemic influenza.

 Rappuoli joined Chiron as head of European vaccines research in 1992 with the acquisition of Italian vaccines company Sclavo SpA, where he served as head of research and development.
-Rappuoli, was previously the global head of vaccines research for Novartis Vaccines & Diagnostics (Siena, Italy) Since 2015, Dr. Rappuoli serves as the chief scientist and head of external R&D at the vaccines division of GlaxoSmithKline and is based in Siena, Italy.
+He was subsequently the global head of vaccines research for Novartis Vaccines & Diagnostics (Siena, Italy).
+From 2015 to 2022, he served as Chief Scientist and Head of External R&D at the vaccines division of GlaxoSmithKline, based in Siena, Italy.
+He is also a Professor of Vaccinology at the University of Siena.

 Major achievements include development of CRM197 used in Haemophilus influenzae, Neisseria meningitidis, and pneumococcus vaccines; an acellular pertussis vaccine containing a genetically detoxified pertussis toxin; the first conjugate vaccines against meningococcus; MF59 adjuvant for influenza; the meningococcus B genome-derived vaccine.

 During his career, he has introduced several novel scientific concepts: genetic detoxification in 1987; cellular microbiology in 1996; reverse vaccinology in 2000; pan-genome in 2005.

+He has mentored a generation of vaccinologists, including Dirga Sakti Rambe and Melvin Sanicas.